Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 ### Bootstrapping Method

 It is a an iterative procedure in determining the rates of the curves at specific tenors, starting with the shortest one.
+Let's consider an overnight index